chandler37/immaculater/README.md

 https://groups.google.com/forum/#!forum/django-allauth-announce if you're
 setting `USE_ALLAUTH` to `True` and the django announce list.
 TODO: How to stay updated on Fernet bugs?

+## Sentry

+[Sentry](https://sentry.io/) is a closed-source commercial product that collects unhandled exceptions in production.

+To use it, which may or may not incur ongoing fees, sign up, create a Django Sentry project, and then run the following:

+`heroku config:set "SENTRY_DSN=https://yourinfo@sentry.io/yourprojectid"`

+Test it by hitting `/todo/fivehundred1423457234` in your browser which will cause an unhandled `ZeroDivisionError`.

 ## History